Generalization Performance of Empirical Risk Minimization on Over-parameterized Deep ReLU Nets: Global Minima of ERM on Over-Parameterized Deep Nets for Noiseless Data

 where $c$ is an absolute constant. \end{proposition}

-Proposition \ref{Proposition:bad-interpolation} shows that under the over-parameterized setting, there are global minima of (\ref{target-optimization}) behaving extremely bad, even for the noiseless data.
-Different from the results in \citep{Belkin2019,Hastie2019,Muthukumar2020,Liang2020}, it is difficult to quantify conditions on distributions and dimensions of input spaces such that all global minima of over-parameterized deep ReLU nets possess good generalization performances.
-This is mainly due to the nonlinear nature of the hypothesis space, although the capacities, measured by the covering numbers \citep{Guo2019,Bartlett2019}, for deep ReLU nets and linear models are comparable, provided there are similar parameters involved in hypothesis spaces and the depth is not so large.
-It should also be mentioned that we indeed provide infinitely many counterexamples of global minima to satisfy \eqref{interpolation-5} in the proof.
+Proposition \ref{Proposition:bad-interpolation} shows that { in} the over-parameterized setting, { there are infinitely many global minima of (\ref{target-optimization}) behaving extremely badly}, even for the noiseless data.
+It should be highlighted that the construction of $f$ in our proof is independent of $f^*$.
+In fact, due to the localized approximation of deep ReLU nets, we can construct deep ReLU nets $f$ which can exactly interpolate the training sample but { satisfy} $\|f\|_{L^p(\mathbb I^d)}\leq \varepsilon$ for arbitrarily small $\varepsilon>0$.
+Different from the results in \cite{Belkin2019,Hastie2019,Muthukumar2020,Liang2020}, it is difficult to quantify conditions on distributions and dimensions of input spaces such that all global minima of over-parameterized deep ReLU nets possess good generalization performances.
+This is mainly due to the nonlinear nature of the hypothesis space, though the capacities, measured by the covering numbers \cite{Guo2019,Bartlett2019}, for deep ReLU nets and linear models are comparable, provided there are similar { numbers} of free parameters involved in hypothesis spaces and the depth is not so large.

 Proposition \ref{Proposition:bad-interpolation} provides extremely bad examples for global minima of \eqref{target-optimization} in generalization, even for noiseless data.
-It seems that over-parameterized deep ReLU nets are always worse than under-parameterized networks, which is standard in the viewpoint of classical learning theory \citep{Cucker2007}.
-However, in our following theorem, we will show that if the number of free parameters increases to a certain extent, then there is also a perfect global minimum of (\ref{target-optimization}).
+It seems that over-parameterized deep ReLU nets are always worse than under-parameterized networks, which is standard from { a} viewpoint of classical learning theory \cite{Cucker2007}.
+However, in our following theorem, we will show that if the number of free parameters increases to a certain extent, then there are also infinitely many global minima of (\ref{target-optimization}) possessing excellent generalization performance.
 To this end, we need two concepts concerning the data distribution and the smoothness of the target function $f^*$.

 Denote $\Lambda:=\{x_i\}_{i=1}^m$ as the input set.
-The separation radius \citep{Narcowich2004} of $\Lambda$ is defined by
+The separation radius \cite{Narcowich2004} of $\Lambda$ is defined by